lgi-devs/lgi/docs/guide.md

 identifiers, it is mapped to `_`, so `can-focus` window property is accessed as `window.can_focus`.

 ### 3.4.
+Signals

+Signals are exposed as `on_signalname` entities on the class instances.

+#### 3.4.1.
 Connecting signals

-Signals are exposed as `on_signalname` entities on the class instances.
 Assigning Lua function connects that function to the signal.
 Signal routine gets object as first argument, followed by other arguments of the signal.
 Simple example:

     local window = Gtk.Window()
     window.on_destroy = function(w)